lf-edge/ekuiper/fvt_scripts/README.md

 **Run JMeter**

 For most of scripts, you can just start JMeter by default way, such as ``bin/jmeter.sh`` in Mac or Linux.
 But some of scripts need to pass some parameters before running them.
 Please refer to below for detailed.
+Please make sure you start MQTT broker & Kuiper before running the tests.

 ## Scenarios